DKuhn29/NepsCalculator/README.md

 ### 2. Copile the code
 To compile the program, use a C compiler.
 If you don't have a C compiler installed, here are some examples based on your operating system.
 1. Windows: Download and install MinCW, which includes GCC
-2. macOs: it is typically pre-installed.
+2. macOS: it is typically pre-installed.

 ## Structure
 ```